 Congenital anomalies will be identified at birth and through 6 months of age among infants born in KPSC hospitals.
-Most congenital anomalies are diagnosed by 6 months of age (38).
+Most congenital anomalies are diagnosed by 6 months of age (35).
 The prevalence of congenital anomalies (overall, by type, at birth, and through 6 months of age) will be calculated as the number of infants with a congenital anomaly in the numerator and the total number of infants born in KPSC hospitals in the denominator.

-The proportion of live births without congenital anomalies will be calculated as 1 minus the proportion of live births with congenital anomalies among all KPSC born live births.
+The proportion of live births without congenital anomalies will be calculated as 1 minus the proportion of live births with congenital anomalies among all KPSC live born infants.
+The adjusted relative risk with 95% CI will be estimated by a Poisson regression model with adjustment for potential confounders.
+If the outcome is common (i.e., incidence >2%), a Poisson regression model with robust variance estimation will be used to estimate the relative risk.